Director Archives

 The Reign of Monsieur Hulot

 In 1953, perhaps the most significant cultural icon associated with Tati arrived.
 Monsieur Hulot is the bumbling, pipe-puffing, good-natured figure at the centre of all his greatest films, played by Tati himself.
-Monsieur Hulot’s Holiday solidifies him as an extraordinary director, but the film is also greatly helped along by the presence of this distinctive character, whose peculiar fashion, long lurching strides, and childlike mannerisms sets him apart in any crowd.
+Monsieur Hulot’s Holiday solidified him as an extraordinary director, but the film is also greatly helped along by the presence of this distinctive character, whose peculiar fashion, long lurching strides, and childlike mannerisms sets him apart in any crowd.
 Just as you could draw a line directly from Chaplin’s Tramp to Tati’s Hulot, so too does Hulot become a direct inspiration on contemporary comedic characters – most of all Rowan Atkinson’s Mr Bean, whose silent antics are strongly reminiscent of Hulot’s ventures through a world he can’t quite comprehend.

 There is also the development of his voice as a satirist in the 1950s, pursuing similar critiques of modernity that he initiated in Jour de Fête, though additionally targeting the superficial class structures, fashions, and technologies of mid-century France.
 Humanity’s efforts to progress as a society and grow more efficient ultimately has the opposite effect in Tati’s films, setting characters back with designs and systems that only serve to complicate their lives.
 The assembly line gag in Mon Oncle particularly calls to mind a strikingly similar one in Chaplin’s Modern Times, letting his inspiration peek through quite explicitly.

-On a cinematic level, Tati’s greatest accomplishment through the 1950s and 60s is his architectural constructions, at times even rivalling Michelangelo Antonioni with his ambitious urban structures filling in characters.
+On a cinematic level, Tati’s greatest accomplishment through the 1950s and 60s was his architectural constructions, at times even rivalling Michelangelo Antonioni with his ambitious urban structures filling in as characters.
 Instead of using these to paint out wandering tales of isolated, wealthy Italians though, his constructions are brilliant oddities, often built on sets rather than shot on location.
 From the ramshackle, Dr Seuss-style apartment complex in Mon Oncle to the sprawling, monochrome city he created for Playtime, there is no understating his wildly impressive visions which land him among some of cinema history’s finest, most perfectionistic production designers.
 Every piece is curated, arranged, and shot with intensive purpose, which always comes back to the framing of characters in environments that are wildly beyond their control, and which diminish them in turn.
-To trace the progression of this through his career as well, it is clear that up until the 1970s he is trying to top his previous film in sheer scale, leading to his finest achievement of all in Playtime.
+To trace the progression of this through his career as well, it is clear that up until the 1970s he was trying to top his previous film in sheer scale, leading to his finest achievement of all in Playtime.

 Bankruptcy and Decline